microsoft/PowerPlatformConnectors/certified-connectors/Strategic Portfolio Manager/Readme.md

 * `Get resources assigned to entity`: Returns all the name and unique identifier of all resources assigned to a selected entity.
 * `Get financial custom field value`: Returns the value of a financial custom field.
 * `Update financial custom field`: Update the values of financial custom fields.
+* `Add a new entry to the entity history log`: Add a log entry to the selected entity's history.
+* `List entity history entries`: Retrieve a list containing of all history entries for the selected entity.
+* `Get the entity's stage validation status`: Indicates whether the selected entity passes all validations for the selected stage transition.
+* `Execute Stage Transition`: Executes an entity lifecycle stage transition.

 ## Supported Triggers:
 The connector supports the following triggers: